huseyinyildiz/Laravel-HaberSitesi/README.md

 ## About E Haber created by Hüseyin Yıldız

-This site has been prepared by making use of <a href="https://www.youtube.com/watch?v=UnNHWRenYTA&list=PLIUezwWmVtFX3aoVpOh5ZVn_EtKuX8fXw">Yüksel Çelik</a> training series.
+This site has been prepared by making use of <a href="https://www.youtube.com/watch?v=UnNHWRenYTA&list=PLIUezwWmVtFX3aoVpOh5ZVn_EtKuX8fXw" target="_blank">Yüksel Çelik</a> training series.

 ## Templates

 -The project consists of two templates ;
--For Admin Panel : <a href="https://www.free-css.com/free-css-templates/page192/advance-admin">Advance-Admin</a>
+-For Admin Panel : <a href="https://www.free-css.com/free-css-templates/page192/advance-admin" target="_blank">Advance-Admin</a>
--For Home Template :<a href="https://www.free-css.com/free-css-templates/page203/e-shopper">E-Shopper</a>
+-For Home Template :<a href="https://www.free-css.com/free-css-templates/page203/e-shopper" target="_blank">E-Shopper</a>

 ## Features